4 Harmful Rodents To Watch Out For This Fall

 Having either type of mouse steal your food is not an appealing idea to anyone.
 Both breeds tend to carry fleas and ticks on their fur when they enter your home, which can lead to Lyme disease.
 Mice bring their own diseases such as salmonellosis and leptospirosis into your home, and deer mice have been known to be carriers of hantavirus—which has been fatal in a few cases.

-Often confused with moles, these small, mouse-like rodents are about 3 inches in length and cause damage to your yard rather than your house.
+Often confused with moles, these small, mouse-like rodents are about 3 inches in length and cause damage to your yard rather than your house in Moline or throughout the Quad-City area's.
 Voles are quite similar to house mice, however, voles tend to be shorter, have smaller and more rounded ears, and a rounder head in general.
 The damage a vole causes to your lawn is often not found until extensive damage has occurred.
 Unlike moles, voles do not leave mounds of dirt or visible tunnels above ground.
 Voles dig much deeper and their tunnels can reach far into the depths of your yard without leaving a trace.
 Their target?
 Your plants.
 Fruits, roots, nuts, and other garden plants are in danger once voles start tunneling through your lawn.
 Even if you don’t own a garden, these pests will target the roots of your greenery, grass, and other decorative plants, causing them to yellow and whither.